 What about m.2 expansion slots?
 Does your motherboard have them?
 What protocol do those slots use, SATA or NVMe?
 You don’t want to spend the extra money on an NVMe m.2 if your board doesn’t support it.

 While you’re double-checking your motherboard, check your case for drive bays as well.
 Full-tower cases usually have a storage compartment with multiple bays that accept SSDs as well as HDDs.

-On the other hand, mid-tower chassis, or smaller, typically don’t have large storage bays.
+On the other hand, mid-tower chassis, or smaller ones, typically don’t have large storage bays.
 Instead, they usually have one or two spaces for an HDD and two or more 2.5” SSD bays which are almost always located behind the back panel.
-But some are on, or under, the PSU shroud.
+But some are on or under the PSU shroud.

 How much data capacity do you need?